dave-newson/davenewson.com/src/content/posts/2016-05-01-ninjaripper.md

 Before you fix this, you should try using the `Edit Mesh` `>` `Select Element` tool to pick parts of the mesh.
 The mesh is usually split up by it's smoothing groups, and this gives you an opportunity to rebuild those groups.

-Once this is done, you can weld all the verts together at a very low tollerance (eg. `0.001`), and use `Select Element` to pick and move the various parts of the model around.
+Once this is done, you can weld all the vertices together at a very low tolerance (eg. `0.001`), and use `Select Element` to pick and move the various parts of the model around.

 Once all that's done, you can start to bone and skin the model, then animate, export to FBX, and bring it into UE4.